-The past year has changed how we do many things — too many to list — but one of the biggest shifts we've noticed is the move to online shopping for most household items.
+The past year-and-a-half has changed how we do many things — too many to list — but one of the biggest shifts we've noticed is the move to online shopping for most household items.
 While ordering groceries and picking out decor online is relatively easy and risk-free, browsing for big-ticket items virtually is another story.
 One of the hardest items to shop for?
 Mattresses.

 And great news: He told Hunker most mattresses sold online are typically better than store-bought models in terms of composition, durability, and overall quality.
 So, ditch the store for good and read on for our foolproof guide to shopping for (and buying) a mattress online.
-(And check out the best Memorial Day mattress deals happening right now.)

 1. Decide which type of mattress you want.